deeeelin/NTHU_SELECT/README.md

 3. Open the downloaded folder "CASD_files" and find the file named "xp03_m.html" , rename it:
 ![Image](./README_sources/CASD_2.png)

-4. Enter the path of CASD file to the program
+4. Enter the relative path of CASD file to the program

 URL: